Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 </a>
 </p>

-Now that there is a FoodServer as a backend for the [FoodTracker](https://github.com/IBM/FoodTrackerBackend) app, you can add a website frontend so that the page displayed by your server is more visually appealing than a json array of the meals.
-The steps below demonstrate how to make your server use a stencil template to return dynamic html, using [Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) and [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine).
+Now that there is a FoodServer as a backend for the [FoodTracker](https://github.com/IBM/FoodTrackerBackend) app, you can add a website frontend so that the page displayed by your server is more visually appealing than a JSON array of the meals.
+The steps below demonstrate how to make your server use a Stencil template to return dynamic html, using [Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) and [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine).

 ## Pre-Requisites: